QUALITY-CONTROL OF

 PREFATORY NOTE

-(rev. 240508-1120)
+(rev. 240522-1600)

 IN GENERAL

-a proper reading and appreciation of this text and its numerous links, please
+appreciation of this text and its numerous links, please refer initially to my General

 disclaimer.
-This prefatory note consists of some updating
+This prefatory note consists of some updating and

-the publishing of the dissertation in year 1972, and that I have not yet had
+publishing of the dissertation in year 1972, and that I have not yet had the

-the occasion of melt them down in a single text, which would amount to an updating
+occasion of melt them down in a single text, which would amount to an updating

 and extension of my original dissertation.

-doctoral dissertation on Quality-control of information develops
+dissertation on Quality-control of information develops the

-named the Wiki-concept, especially as related to “Trust and security”.
+the Wiki-concept, especially as related to “Trust and security”.
 Quality-control in terms of the

 wiki-concept can be seen as a theory of security